Osman Nuri Önügören

-Osman Nuri Önügören (17 March 1934 – 3 July 2016) was a prominent Turkish businesspeople, born in the village of Adil Mosul (Koyunlu, Niğde), in Niğde.
+Osman Nuri Önügören (17 March 1934 – 3 July 2016) was a prominent Turkish businessman.
+He became involved in politics and was one of the founders of the Turkish independence movement in the 1970s.

+Early life and education

+Önügören was born in the village of Adil-Musul (Koyunlu, Niğde) in Niğde Province in 1934.
 He completed his primary school education in Afyon where his father served at the state railway.
 He was unable to continue his education after primary school because of the prevailing famine at the time as well as other reasons.